sww1235/Dream-Home-wizards-tower/README.md

 Additional RGBW tape under the lip of the stairs/RGBW led spots mounted on the wire of the railings.

-Lots of greenery and hanging plants/vines on walls.
-Some used for partitions.

-Bathrooms on outside of house have windows

 ## Outlet planning